 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, inorganic compounds, total trihalomethanes, haloacetic acids, radiological, nitrate, nitrite, lead and copper, volatile organic compounds, and synthetic organic compounds.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, are more than one year old.
+Some of the data listed in this report, though representative and within in the requirements of the NYS Sanitary Code, is more than one year old.

-It should be noted that all drinking water, including bottled drinking water, might be reasonably expected to contain at least small amounts of some contaminants.
+It should be noted that all drinking water, including bottled drinking water, contains at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Dutchess County Health Department at (845-486-3400).